• Retrait en 2 heures

 Description

-Civil War Camps and Soldier Health delves deeply into 280 of those reports, shedding new and startling light on camp conditions.
+Earl J. Hess delves deeply into 280 of those reports, shedding new and startling light on camp conditions.
 Addressing camp situation, shelter, clothing, personal cleanliness, garbage disposal, latrines, food, cooking, water, alcohol, morale, recruit examination, smallpox vaccination, regimental hospitals, and officer supervision, the camp inspection returns are unique snapshots of what it was like to live in a Union army camp.
-The evidence shows that sanitation varied widely from unit to unit and across time periods.
-The ability of volunteer regimental officers and surgeons to take sanitary principles seriously often was low.
-But alcoholic consumption was much lower than we think, while disposing of garbage and human waste often non-existent.
-Overall the volunteer regiments did well enough to get by, but they did not achieve high marks for military effectiveness when it came to preventive health care.
+The reports reveal that sanitation varied widely from unit to unit and across time periods.
+Volunteer regimental officers and surgeons were often unable to take sanitary principles seriously, and disposing of garbage and human waste was often nonexistent.
+Overall, the volunteer regiments did well enough to get by, but they did not achieve high marks for military effectiveness when it came to preventive healthcare.

 Spécifications